 Banquet in a small, locally-run restaurant = 3000-5000 MMK

 Dinner in a high-end hotel restaurant = 15,000+ MMK

-It's advisable to still bring cash to exchange.
-Foreign currency is no longer accepted for purchases in Myanmar.
+It's advisable to still bring US dollars to exchange.

 For more information on insurance, please go to: Travel Insurance